 Before we get too immersed in the holiday season, let’s focus on Thanksgiving plans.
 Our goal?
-Eat (or serve, if you’re hosting) recipes that aren’t only delicious, but easy to prepare, too.
+Eat (or serve, if you’re hosting) Thanksgiving recipes that aren’t only delicious, but easy to prepare, too.

 So, grab a cozy drink (like gingerbread hot chocolate) and keep scrolling!